+9. The Graduate Chair will assign "Pass" (P) or "Not Pass" (NP) grade to FS 69700 at the end of the semester.
+This grade is based upon input from the course instructor, who completes the T.A.
+Evaluation form (Part V), and from the students of the course in which the Teaching Assistant served (Evaluation form found in Appendix 5).
+If the result is a "Not Pass" (NP), the Graduate Committee may require that you fulfill the teaching obligations in some other manner.

-13. Policy on Preliminary and Final (M.S. and Ph.D.)
-Examination
+10. Preliminary and Final Examinations

+Examining Committees

+As stated in Section 1, Examining Committees are typically synonymous with the Advisory Committee in our department.
+Membership for Examining Committees follows the same restrictions and requirements as Advisory Committees.
+The general procedure for officially assigning Examination Committees is to complete Form 8, available on MyPurdue (see Graduate Program Coordinator for assistance).
+Form 8 also records time and location for your examination, so this must be prepared in advance.

-According to the Graduate School, all the examining committee members must be present for each of the examinations, in person, or via audio/video conference, and electronically sign electronic examination result forms.
+According to the Office of the Vice Provost for Graduate Students and Postdoctoral Scholars, all the examining committee members must be present for each of the examinations, in person, or via audio/video conference, and electronically sign electronic examination result forms.
 Neither the Major Professor nor the Department Head is authorized to sign the examination-related forms on behalf of any of the committee members officially approved in the Plan of Study.
 If an off-campus (non-Purdue) examiner cannot be physically present for the examination, their participation via audio/video conference call may be allowed by the Graduate Chair.
-The Major Professor must obtain prior approval in writing from the Graduate Chair in the "Proxy Procedure"

-form (see Appendix 10).
+The Major Professor must obtain prior approval in writing from the Graduate Chair in the "Proxy Procedure" form (see Appendix 10).
 At the end of such an examination, committee members will complete the electronic final examination form and electronic examination rubric.
 An alternate solution is to change the composition of the examination committee ahead of time; replace the non-available person by a faculty member on campus who can be present for the examination.
 You can seek the help of the Department Head and Graduate Chair in this regard.

-14. Ph.D.
-Preliminary Examination
+Ph.D.
+Preliminary Examination - Required Components and Procedures approved and most of the coursework has been completed.
+The Graduate Committee recommends that the examination be performed after the first year as a Ph.D. student but no later than the end of the second year.
+The three major steps of The Preliminary Examination, which are described below, must be completed at least two semesters before expected graduation (there must be two semesters devoted to research and writing between the preliminary and final exam).